 Having cancer doesn’t teach you a lot that’s new; the real gift is its power of reminder, its ability to get you back in touch with what’s truly important in life.
 With its long recovery period, cancer can reconnect you with crucial things in your life that you’ve forgotten to notice or have lost touched with, or never even knew were there for you.
-It gives you the time to savor the innate preciousness of things.
+It gives you the time and helps you find the patience to savor the innate preciousness of things.

 Until your convalescence this Spring, for example, you’d not really noticed how much animal activity there is on the land: there are the eagles and the ospreys and the cormorants fishing the narrows that run by your fields; there’s the mother phoebe tending her young ones in the nest above your front door; there are the twin kits scampering from their den at the edge of the land and playing each afternoon in the culvert beneath the driveway; there’s the new-born fawn standing close by its mother, the two of them just staring at us from a safe distance; there’s the day-long proprietary cries of the red-winged blackbirds perched on the willows down at the pond and the sweet melodies of the bobolinks building their nests in the verdant fields.